Bartender in Boston: 3 Key Takeaways

 Brand Ambassador

 Many liquor brands hire Brand Ambassadors to promote their products and educate Bartenders.
-This role involves attending industry events, hosting tastings, and networking with bar owners.

 Sommelier or Cicerone

 If you love wine or beer, consider earning a Sommelier (wine expert) or Cicerone (beer expert) certification.
-These specializations open doors to high-end restaurants and craft breweries.

-Tips for Success in Boston’s Bartending Scene
+Success Tips for Bartenders in Boston’s Bar Scene

 - Learn about local beers and spirits—Boston has a huge craft beer scene